Renormalizing the Quark-Meson-Diquark Model: Quark-meson-diquark Model

 In general, we use a short-hand notation for momentum integrals, where the integral index specifies any possible cutoffs

 Thus, the effective potential \cref{eq:regularized_potential} consists of the tree-level bosonic potential with the explicit symmetry breaking term, a quadratic diquark contribution from the diquark kinetic term that still depends on the chemical potential, and a quark loop contribution.
-The divergent quark loop is regularized with a three-momentum cutoff, $|\vec{p}|<\Lambda$.
+The divergent quark loop is regularized with a three-momentum cutoff, $|\vec{p}|<\Lambda$\footnote{In non-superconducting models, it is common to only regularize the divergent vacuum contribution, leading to reduced cutoff artifacts.
+However, for superconducting models the dispersion relation $E_q^\pm$ depends on the chemical potential and a separation into a divergent vacuum contribution and a convergent medium contribution is not possible.
+For details, see \cite{Gholami:2024diy}.}.
 We refer to \cref{eq:regularized_potential} as the \textit{regularized} mean-field approximation (regMFA) and use the subscript $\text{reg}$ accordingly.

 Note that in obtaining \cref{eq:regularized_potential} we implicitly chose to set $Z_q=1$.
-At the mean-field level, the quark wave function renormalization receives no loop contribution and only contributes through a rescaling of the Yukawa couplings $g_\phi$ and $g_\Delta$.
+At the mean-field level, the quark wave function renormalization does not receive any loop contribution and only contributes through a rescaling of the Yukawa couplings $g_\phi$ and $g_\Delta$.
 As such any dependency on $Z_q$ can be safely removed by a rescaling of $g_\phi$ and $g_\Delta$, which is fully equivalent to choosing $Z_q=1$ in \cref{eq:minimal_qmdm}.
 This is in contrast to the meson and diquark wave function renormalizations which receive a loop contribution.
 As we only consider homogeneous condensates, the meson wave function $Z_\phi$ does not contribute to the effective potential and can safely be ignored.
 However, the diquark wave function renormalization $Z_\Delta$ contributes to the effective potential and must, without further approximations, be considered.

 The three-momentum cutoff regularization scheme is often used in the literature due to its simplicity and the fact that at finite $T$ and $\mu$ the Lorentz symmetry is already explicitly broken.
 Only the $T=0$ contribution of the quark loop diverges, as can be seen from the asymptotic expansion